 Where can I get the training I need to get into this field?

-Hocking College in Nelsonville, Ohio, offers a website and application development program.
-In only two years, students can graduate with an Associate of Applied Science in Website and Application Development degree.
-Students from Ohio who enroll in either college's Website and Application Development or the Cybersecurity and Network Systems programs are eligible for a scholarship through the Choose Ohio First Program.
+Hocking College in Nelsonville, Ohio, offers a data analytics program.
+In only two years, students can graduate with an Associate of Applied Science in Data Analytics degree.
+Students from Ohio who enroll in either college's Data Analytics or the Cybersecurity and Network Systems programs are eligible for a scholarship through the Choose Ohio First Program.

 What skills will I learn in Website and Applications Development?

 Students who enroll in Hocking College's Associate of Applied Science in Website and Application Development program will learn:

 - How to constructs, modify, implement, query and maintain a database

 - How to analyze problems